dgryski/go-perfbook/performance.md

 - Stuff about writing assembly code for Go
 - compilers improve; the bar is high
-- replace as little as possible to make an impact
+- replace as little as possible to make an impact; maintenance cost is high
 - very important to benchmark: improvements can be huge (10x for go-highway) zero (go-speck),  or even slower (no inlining)
+- rebenchmark with new versions to see if you can delete your code yet
 - always have pure-Go version (noasm build tag): testing, arm, gccgo
 - brief intro to syntax
 - calling convention